 Use your Bullet Journal to note advance preparations that you need to make, such as “thaw meat,” “marinate,” and “chop veggies.”
 Writing the day of the week you plan to make each meal serves as a quick reminder for what to do each morning before work.
-We often make substitutions for allergies and preferences.
+You can also note substitutions for allergies and preferences.
 Write the recipe steps with your changes under the ingredients list, and then they’re easily accessible the next time you make that dish.
 Also, use a distinct bullet symbol for the steps you need to do in advance.

 4. Budgeting Money and Time

-If you’re like me, you chronically cut coupons but forget to bring them with you to the store.
-Use the Bullet Journal system to note ingredients you have coupons for and ingredients.
+Do you go to the trouble to cut coupons but forget to bring them with you to the store?
+Use your Bullet Journal to note ingredients you have coupons for and ingredients.
 Keep your coupons inside your journal, and keep your journal where you keep your keys.
-Reserve a separate page at the back of your journal for listing brands you come to prefer, stores that do not carry frequently used ingredients, stores where pricey ingredients tend to be most affordable, and other tips you gather along the way that will prevent you from making too many trips or overspending.
+Reserve a separate page at the back of your journal for listing brands you prefer, stores that do not carry frequently used ingredients, stores where pricey ingredients tend to be most affordable, and other tips you gather along the way that will prevent you from making too many trips or overspending.

 5. Continue to Bullet Journal Meals